The Sorcerers: Cast

+Production

+Reeves and his childhood friend Tom Baker re-wrote sections of the screenplay, including the ending at Karloff's insistence, wanting his character to appear more sympathetic.
+Burke was removed from the main screenwriting credit and was relegated to an 'idea by' credit.

 Reception

+The Monthly Film Bulletin wrote: "If Michael Reeves' second film is a trifle disappointing after the promise of The Revenge of the Blood Beast (1966), it is probably because the direction is constantly undercut by stolidly pedestrian camerawork and indifferent colour.
+All the same, Reeves manages to build a considerable charge, particularly in the second half of the film, with a superbly baleful performance by Catherine Lacey (Karloff is his usual reliable self, but a shade weary), and a script which comes as close to authentic Sadisme as anything since Peeping Tom (1960) in its detailing of the increasing urgency of Estelle's thirst for experience: from innocent splashing in a swimming pool and highway speeding on a motor-cycle, through the first taste of brutality to two murders, the first a flurried affair with scissors, the second much more leisurely and with the added refinement of prior terrorisation.
+It is the overall effect that impresses rather than any individual scene or composition (unlike Revenge of the Blood Beast), but the "psychedelic experience" is particularly well done, with the victim's face literally disintegrating in blobs of colour."

+Leslie Halliwell said: "Rather slight but oddly memorable horror film, with an elegant old lady becoming the real monster."

 On Rotten Tomatoes, the film holds an approval rating of 100% based on 13 reviews, with a weighted average rating of 7.3/10.
 At Internet Movie Database, the film received an average score of 6.4 out of 10.

+Accolades

-For her performance, Catherine Lacey won a 'Silver Asteroid' award as Best Actress at the Trieste Science Fiction Film Festival in 1968.
+For her performance, Catherine Lacey won a Silver Asteroid award as Best Actress at the Trieste Science Fiction Film Festival in 1968.

 The Sorcerers: The Original Screenplay

 After John Burke's death in 2011, his estate sent two boxes of effects to John's friend, editor Johnny Mains.
 Looking through the material he discovered that it contained the original screenplay which was markedly different from the finished film.
 Burke had already told Mains about Michael Reeves denying him a screenwriting credit, but included in the boxes were several lawyers letters pertaining to the fact that this was the case.
 Mains then approached PS Publishing who agreed to publish the original screenplay, treatment, letters and other ephemera.
 The finished book, with an introduction by Matthew Sweet and additional material from Kim Newman, Benjamin Halligan and Tony Earnshaw, was published in October 2013.